johnfelipe/vector-tiles/src/pages/reference/mapbox-terrain-v2.md

 {{<LayerInfo type={["polygon"]} buffer={4} />}}

-Contour lines indicate vertical dimension on a region by joining points of equal elevation.
+Contour lines show vertical dimension on a region by joining points of equal elevation.
 Full contour line coverage begins at zoom 12, while index lines are available at zoom 9 + in values specified below.

 #### Elevation